Live in the precinct where you vote for at least 30 days prior to the election

-You are in prison or detention or jail or penal institution
+You are in prison or jail for a felony conviction.

 For Military Service Members

 Service members and their dependents may register and request a ballot using the federal voter registration/ballot request form ("FPCA").
 You will have the following identification options when completing the form:

 U.S. State or Territory or District Issued ID

 Option to Indicate that you do not have the Requested ID

 Last 4 Digits of your Social Security Number

 U.S. citizens living abroad have the right to vote as absentee voters, provided they are eligible to vote in their state.

 If you are living outside of the U.S. permanently, indefinitely, or temporarily, your voting rights stay with you, even if you never voted when you lived in the U.S.